Jalaun: History

 In early times Jalaun seems to have been the home of kurmi clans, the jalaunya kurmi in the east and the Kachwahas in the west.
 The village Garghgawan was the estate of the Bhadauria clan, the historic monument of this clan still exists in this village.
 The town of Kalpi on the Yamuna was conquered by the armies of Muhammad Ghori in 1196.
 In the early 14th century, the Bundelas occupied the greater part of Jalaun and even succeeded in holding the fortified post of Kalpi.
 That important possession was soon recovered by the Delhi Sultanate and was then passed on to the Mughal Empire.
 Akbar's governors at Kalpi maintained a nominal authority over the surrounding district, and the Bundela chiefs were in a state of chronic revolt, which culminated in the war of independence under Maharaja Chhatrasal.
 On the outbreak of his rebellion in 1671, he occupied a large province to the south of the Yamuna.
 Setting out from this base, and assisted by the Marathas, he conquered the whole of Bundelkhand.
 On his death in 1732 he bequeathed one-third of his dominions to his Maratha allies, who before long succeeded in annexing the whole of Bundelkhand.
 Jalaun flourished under the administration of The Great Warrior Shreenath Mahadji Shinde.

 In 1803 Kalpi was captured by the British.
 Jalaun State became a British protectorate in 1806.
-But in 1840, on the death of Raja Nana Gobindrao without descendants, it was annexed to British India by virtue of the doctrine of lapse.
+In 1840, after the death of Raja Nana Gobindrao without descendants, it was annexed to British India by virtue of the doctrine of lapse.
 Various interchanges of territory took place, and in 1856 the boundaries of the British district were substantially settled, with an area of 1477 sqmi.

 Jalaun was the scene of much violence during the Indian Rebellion of 1857.
 When the news of the uprising at Kanpur reached Kalpi, the soldiers of the 53rd Native Infantry deserted their officers, and in June the Jhansi rebels reached the district, and began their murder of the white European invaders.
 It was not until September 1858 that the rebels were finally defeated.
 In the later 19th century, the district suffered much from the invasive kans grass (Saccharum spontaneum), owing to the spread of which many villages were abandoned and their land is thrown out of cultivation.
 The population of the district was 399,726 in 1901, and the two largest towns were Konch and Kalpi (pop.
 10,139 in 1901).
 The district was traversed by the line of the Indian Midland railway from Jhansi to Kanpur.
 A small part of it is watered by the Betwa Canal.
 Grain, oil-seeds, cotton and ghee were exported.

-According to History the British Jalaun in the year 1840 state of the Maratha merger by its territory was taken intact Pargana Orai-Jalaun Aata and Mahoba instructed to own its rights and even received it.
-Jalaun District of Jalaun becoming the first phase can be said.